-Each week, App State’s Project Management and Implementation Team will provide weekly progress reports to campus from the teams across campus who are working toward resuming daily operations and returning to classrooms and labs.
+Each week, App State provides weekly progress reports to campus from the teams across campus who are working toward resuming daily operations and returning to classrooms and labs.

 Broad-based educational programming regarding public health, COVID-19 safety and community expectations:

-As we prepare for the first day of classes on Aug.
-17, it will be critically important for all our students, faculty and staff to come together as a community and embrace public health and safety standards together.
-One important component of this will be educational training.
+As the fall semester continues, it remains critically important for all our students, faculty and staff to come together as a community and embrace public health and safety standards together.
+One important component of this is educational training.

-All students, faculty and staff will be expected to complete educational training courses about the novel coronavirus and COVID-19 before returning to campus.
+All students, faculty and staff are expected to complete educational training courses about the novel coronavirus and COVID-19 before returning to campus.

 Educational training for students